-- a.
-The personal background, assumptions, biases and life experience of the particular Judge; - b.
-Whether the case takes place in an urban centre or a rural centre (less diversity of Judges in the locale and less evolution of the jurisprudence); - c.
+- Whether the case takes place in an urban centre or a rural centre (less diversity of Judges in the locale and less evolution of the jurisprudence); - c.
 Whether the case takes place in a Province with more developed "maximum contact" and equal parenting jurisprudence; - d.
 Whether the local Judge has been trained in the latest social science research on children's outcomes, which overwhelmingly support equal shared parenting; and - e.
 Whether one or both parties are self-represented, in which case the proper data presented in a legally admissible and persuasive manner are not available to the Trial Judge. - III.
 The current system (regardless of the length of listed criteria) provides no structure or guidance to parents at the time of separation.
-It can take up to six months after separation to get into Court for a contested Motion on an initial interim parenting plan.
+It can take up to six months (or longer) after separation to get into Court for a contested Motion on an initial interim parenting plan.
 Chaos, self-help and power dynamics apply during the period from separation until the first contested Motion, with the more powerful parent dictating terms of access to the children to the less powerful parent.
 Only a starting point such as a rebuttable presumption of equal parenting that can be addressed at the first Motion, can save families from the current chaos that exists at the time of separation, where perfectly normal parents are being marginalized by the dictates of the other parent, with the children used as possessions. - 2.
-Myth: It is necessary to make a custom inquiry into the best interest of a child without any guidance, other than a list of criteria; a rebuttable presumption detracts from this necessary custom solution.
+Myth: It is necessary to make a custom inquiry into the best interests of a child without any guidance, other than a list of criteria; a rebuttable presumption detracts from this necessary custom solution.

-- I. Judges themselves will indicate that they do the best they can with limited information (and they are particularly limited in their fact-finding ability at a Motion based solely on affidavit evidence) but they will never actually get to know the people involved or actually know who is telling the truth about various matters and therefore they do not actually know whether they are making a decision in the best interest of the children.
+- I. Judges themselves will indicate that they do the best they can with limited information (and they are particularly limited in their fact-finding ability at a Motion based solely on affidavit evidence).
+Judges admit that they will never actually get to know the people involved or actually know who is telling the truth about various matters and therefore they do not actually know whether they are making a decision in the best interests of the children.
 Judges are usually quite candid about their own understanding about the limitations of the current system. - II.
 There are no retrospective studies of the jurisprudence and families who have gone through an adjudication under the current system which would substantiate that a "custom" solution produces better outcomes, as opposed to following the overwhelming science which suggests that the closer you get to two primary/equal parents the better the outcomes.
-The science is supported by Meta-Analyses by Professor Linda Nielsen on Bill C-78 by the Canadian Association for Equality and Brian Ludmer, B.Comm, LLB.
-Myths and Facts Concerning a Rebuttable Presumption of Equal Shared Parenting of Wake Forest University, Professor William Fabricious of Arizona State University (a witness on November 26) and Canadian peer-review journal experts Professor Edward Kruk of UBC (a witness) and Professor Paul Millar of Nipissing University and an international body of research available through various organizations, including the International Council for Shared Parenting.
+The science is supported by Meta-Analyses by Professor Linda Nielsen of Wake Forest University, Professor William Fabricious of Arizona State University (a witness before the House of Commons Committee on November 26, 2018) and Canadian peer-review journal experts Professor Edward Kruk of UBC (also a witness) and Professor Paul Millar of Nipissing University.
+The science is supported by an international body of research available through various organizations, including the International Council for Shared Parenting.